Kyiv International Airport (Zhuliany): Recent developments

 In the first half of 2013, the airport's passenger traffic rose 2.7-fold (to 816,757 passengers per year) since the beginning of the year, including 4.2-fold growth of the domestic traffic.
 According to the media and industry experts, once underdog Zhuliany Airport has rapidly grown into a major, and more efficient, competitor to the country's leading Boryspil Airport.

 As of July 2013, Moscow, Treviso and Dortmund were the most popular international destinations from the airport, with Simferopol, Donetsk and Odesa leading among domestic destinations.
 Also in 2013, the airport opened a new domestic terminal and a new business terminal, with currently 3 terminals in service.

 In March 2015, Wizz Air Ukraine announced that it would cease operations leading to the cancellation of several routes from their base at the airport.
 Only some of their former routes were taken over by its parent, Wizz Air, though the airline has since expanded its flight network from the airport, with twenty destinations to be served by August 2017.

 Between 14 and 24 May 2017, the airport was closed for runway improvement work.

 On 22 March 2018, the Kyiv City Council officially renamed the airport International Airport "Kyiv" (Zhulyany) Igor Sikorsky in honor of Igor Sikorsky.

 On 24 February 2022, five explosions erupted as part of the Russian invasion of Ukraine.
 On the same day, Ukraine closed airspace to civilian flights.
+The airspace and the airport remain closed.